gewebe/TecdocBundle/README.md

 ```

 ## Usage
-Simple example usage, you can find more in Controller directory
+Simple example usage, you can find more in Api directory

 ```php
 class SupplierController